What are CPT Codes

-CPT is a standardized set of codes used to report medical, surgical, and diagnostic procedures and services to various entities, including physicians, insurance companies, and accreditation organizations.
-Medical bills are billed electronically using CPT codes combined with ICD-9-CM or ICD-10-CM numerical diagnostic codes.
+CPT is a standardized set of codes that are used to report medical, surgical, and diagnostic procedures and services to a variety of entities, including physicians, insurance companies, and accreditation organizations.
+Medical bills are billed electronically using CPT codes in combination with ICD-9-CM or ICD-10-CM numerical diagnostic codes.

 The CPT codes are used to submit claims to federal and private payers when rendering healthcare.
 As CPT codes provide a detailed description of a procedure or service, they eliminate subjective interpretations of what was delivered to the patient.